When your life changes, so do your taxes.

-Changing your relationship status alters your tax situation.
+Changing your relationship status is one major life change that affects your taxes.
 If you get married, some tax savings may result from the union.
 You can decide to file separately or jointly but typically filing jointly offers more tax benefits.

 Even if you got married on the last day of the year, the IRS will still consider your tax situation as if you were married the entire year.
 The tax benefits might even help offset the cost of those nuptials.

 Kids change everything in so many ways, including your lifestyle and your budget.
 Your taxes evolve too.
 Each child results in an additional child tax credit.
 Other benefits include the Earned Income Tax Credit, 529 plans, credit for dependent care costs, and credits for education.